 When your doctor listens to your baby's heartbeat, they may hear a heart murmur, which sounds like a whooshing noise.
 This happens because of the unusual blood flow HLHS causes.

 If your doctor thinks your baby might have HLHS, they'll order an echocardiogram.
 This test uses sound waves to make images of their heart on a video screen.
 It can show the chambers of the heart and track blood flow.

 It's important that HLHS is diagnosed and treated right away.
 If not, your baby's organs won't get enough blood.
 That can make them go into shock.

 - Medicine: Your baby may be given a drug called alprostadil (Prostin VR Pediatric) to help keep the ductus arteriosus open.
 They may also need medicine to make their heart muscle stronger, lower blood pressure, and help their body get rid of extra fluids.

 - Help with feeding and breathing: Your baby will be weak and will likely need to get fluids through an IV or a feeding tube.
 A breathing machine called a ventilator may also be used to make sure your baby gets enough oxygen.

 - Atrial septostomy.
 If your baby doesn't have an atrial septal defect, your doctor may recommend this surgery.
 It creates an opening between the heart's upper chambers to let more blood flow through.

 In some cases, your doctor may suggest a heart transplant.
 This will give your child a healthy heart, but it can take time to find a donor.
-She'll also need to take medicine for the rest of her life so her body doesn't reject it.
+They'll also need to take medicine for the rest of their life so their body doesn't reject it.

-An infant who has surgery to rebuild his heart may grow up physically weaker than other kids and could have some development issues.
-He may need extra support at home and school.
+An infant who has surgery to rebuild their heart may grow up physically weaker than other kids and could have some development issues.
+They may need extra support at home and school.